slowernews/wisdom-tldr/README.md

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
+automate what you can:
+> *'Paying bills automatically means you won’t be late and you free up your mental energy to focus on other things.' -- Allen Tucker*

+focus: the notion of tackling your most important thing (MIT) first thing in the morning.

+look at situations as systems. i help to create systems.
+Bad luck vs. bad planning

+don't major on minor things

 *guerrilla* has their strengths also. cena do mosquito

 Focus.
 Do one thing really well.
 Solve one problem with one solution.